Chubek/mongoose-jumblator/README.md

 Mocha and Chai are ready to be served by me your faithful barista.
 Or you can forgo testing frameworsk and do it old style.
 You're the tester!

-If you had any problems, contact me on Discord@Chubak#7400 or better yet, fork the repo, and open up an issue!
+If you had any problems, contact me on Discord@Chubak#7400 or better yet, fork the repo and fix it yourself, or at the very least, open up an issue!